-- The Army Corps of Engineers should modify lock operations to reduce recreational traffic wherever feasible, and manage lock operations to incorporate our growing understanding of Asian carp behavior, migration patterns and biology; and
+- The Army Corps of Engineers should modify lock operations to reduce recreational traffic wherever feasible, and manage lock operations to incorporate our growing understanding of invasive carp behavior, migration patterns and biology; and

 - Amend the state's Nitrogen Fertilizer Management Plan to provide meaningful protections for our groundwater and drinking water throughout the state;